There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 With over 60,000 WordPress plugins, anyone can go over the roof with plugin installations.
-You want to have that plugin working on your blog and give that extra features.
+You want that plugin to work on your blog and give that extra features.

-If a plugin hasn’t been updated for the past 6 -12 months, I advise you don’t activate such a plugin on your blog.
+If a plugin hasn’t been updated for the past 6 -12 months, I advise you not to activate such a plugin on your blog.
 It could be a sign of an abandoned project.

 Optimized WordPress Images

 Images are one of the biggest culprits for a slow WordPress blog.
 The more unoptimized images on your website, the heavier and slower it is.

 According to the HTTP Archive 2022 October report, images comprise the most significant page weight by content type.

 There are a few ways to optimize WordPress images, and a plugin like Imagify is one.

 An image optimization plugin like Imagify automatically optimizes existing and future WordPress images in one click.

 The free plan is sufficient for a small blog with just a few images.
 But you need a paid account to optimize unlimited photos or more than 500MB per month.